 Request a school speaker

 Teachers can request a free, trained school speaker to talk about Humanism by clicking here.
-To find out more about how a BHA school speaker could help you and your class, please go to Understanding Humanism.
+To find out more about how a Humanists UK school speaker could help you and your class, please go to Understanding Humanism.

 How can parents and carers request a school speaker for their child’s school?

 If you would like one of our humanist school speakers to visit your child’s school, you should write to their headteacher.
 You can find a template email here, explaining why is is so important that young people have the opportunity to learn about Humanism.

 How can I become a school speaker?